-The Lab Safety pages provide department-specific information on Environment, Health, and Safety (EHS) issues for members of the MIT Department of Materials Science and Engineering, excluding those members working in Building 13 who fall under the MRL EHS program.
+The Lab Safety pages provide department-specific information on Environment, Health, and Safety (EHS) issues for people working in MIT Department of Materials Science and Engineering spaces, excluding those members working in Building 13 who fall under the MRL EHS program.

 Lab Safety Responsibilities